Bizcuit/vscode-ampscript/PROMO.md

 Detailed instructions with screenshots are available directly in the Connection Manager.
 To open Connection Manager press F1 (or 'CMD+Shift+P' on Mac and 'CTRL+Shift+P' on Windows) and start typing 'MCFS'.
 Find 'MCFS Connecton Manager' and then hit Enter.

+### Assets that you can work with
+* Content Builder assets (Emails, Messages and Content Blocks)
+* Landing Pages (created with Content Builder editor)
+* Dataextensions (Edit data in dataextensions, apply filters, export to CSV etc.)
+* SQL Queries (Edit queries and Run them)

-### 1.b How to edit Content Builder assets directly from Visual Studio Code
+### 1.b How to edit assets directly from Visual Studio Code

 Each asset is presented as a folder that starts with an 'Ω' symbol.
 You can easily distinguish different asset types based on the colored square that goes after 'Ω':
 * 🟥 - blocks